meyer6/M3-Cheatsheets/README.md

 # M3-Cheatsheets
 A collection of cheatsheets created for M3.
-Pandas and Seaborn were not made by me
+Pandas and Seaborn cheatsheets were not made by me